 The following period saw an awful lot of my miniature priorities shifting and changing so rapidly that it would make a Greater Daemon of Tzeentch look on in fear.
 Over the festive period, new rules and several new models for my main Age of Sigmar army, the Maggotkin of Nurgle were released, and this resulted in some rapid catch-up hobbying in order to ‘modernise’ my force a little bit.
 After I caught up with my Maggotkin, I’d started to get an awful lot of games of 40K in – and given my recent completion of a bunch of shiny new Horus Heresy toys, I’d wanted to make my Vlka Fenryka a little more suited to the landscape of 40K.. thus, the Wulfen, Bloodclaws and Razorback turrets.
 In fact, aside from a one-off learning game to get to grips with the 7th edition ruleset, there wasn’t much Horus Heresy in my immediate future, and so a unit I couldn’t use in Warhammer 40,000 felt like a sub-optimal use of my time.

 Somewhere in the middle of all of this, I sold my Khorne Bloodbound army and decided to use the leftover Skaven from that force, refurbishing the remants and a load of ‘pro painted’ eBay Clanrats into a pure Skaven army for Age of Sigmar.
 But more on that madness in a future post, this is about the Varagyr.
-Here’s a picture of their shoulder markings!
+Here’s a proper picture of the unit!

 What really got me back onto the Varagyr was the growing impetus to start a second legion for the Horus Heresy.